home-controller/homeauto_network/DESIGN.md

 - - [ ] TODO Add code to try and make sure we do not start receiving a message in the middle of a frame.

 ### Read bus

-- [ ] Read option with ISR on pin change to just store starting time then disable pin interrupts and enable general interrupts and then just call the readMessage() function.
-This might play badly with other time critical stuff though.
-- [ ] Options to have receiving unit(s) use extra wire with interrupt or a week pull-down with 1 controller so the controller can check each time through the main loop.
+#### Mcu pins used:
+* 1 MCU pin
+  * Downsides
+    * Hard to stop back powering the board from the can line if not all units on the line always turn on(and off) at the same time.
+    * The MCU has little protection from line nose etc.
+* 2 MCU pins
+  * Plus
+    * With a resistor and Zener Should stop back powering the board at lest enough to not drag the line down.
+    * Makes level shifting the voltage easier
+    * As will use a a transistor for send can use a stronger pullup for the line. (more nodes/ more robust?)
+    * Could use a can transceiver chip if you really want to, might as well use can at than point though

+#### Different methods to receive the bits sent on the line
-- [x] Maybe have an option to increase the start pull-down length so it would be long enough that it would stay low for 1 time through the main loop. then you would not need to use interrupts to read.
+* [x] Added an option to increase the start pull-down length so it would be long enough that it would stay low for 1 time through the main loop. then you would not need to use interrupts to read.
 With the ack bit implemented the sender would resend so would not have to catch if doing more than normal in the main loop.
 Would also need to add 1 high bit at end of SOF (Start of Frame).
+- [x] Some CAN standards check the level of the pulse 87.5 percent along the pulse length, this gives any reflections/ringing time to settle, see: <http://www.bittiming.can-wiki.info/>

+##### Not using timers/interrupts
+- [ ] Receive only just turning off a relay etc.

+- [ ] Receive only plus:
+  * Could also send replies when asked, maybe temp for example.
+If the only accepted message is temp for example it really wouldn't matter if any other messages sent on the line are missed as would just be a repeat anyway.
+  * Also could do simple checks while monitoring the line, just checking for switch change for example.
+    * As long as the check don't take more time than say 1/2 the time to send a bit on the line
+    * As that is over 16,000 one cycle MCU instructions, as long as we are not doing things like writing to the terminal etc. we could do a fair bit.
+  * Although if not doing a lot likely fine to use IRC to.

+- [ ] Check each time through the main loop.
+  * if the main loop takes under 16,000 one cycle machine code instructions of time this should sort of work
+  * Or if we rely on any messages being resent if missed
+  * Or do not care much if messages are missed.

+##### Using timers/interrupts
+- [ ] Use ISR on pin change to just store starting time then disable pin interrupts and enable general interrupts and then just call the readMessage() function.
+  * This might play badly with other time critical stuff though.

 - [ ] Implement pin change interrupt line reading.
 - [ ] Alternative first interrupt sets up a timer.
 Could even use pin change interrupt to correct timing at guaranteed bit change points.
 - [ ] TODO: interrupt version, a way to tun off the intercept when doing time sensitive stuff.
 Will need at least Ack for this.
-- [x] Some CAN standards check the level of the pulse 87.5 percent along the pulse length, this gives any reflections/ringing time to settle, see: <http://www.bittiming.can-wiki.info/>

 #### Use Pin change interrupt to read the message